ashrea06/Zeek-Suricata-Inline-TAP/README.md

-> let's start with adding the default route for our bridge adapter :
+> _Let's add our default route for our bridge adapter_:

 ```
 ┌──(osint㉿tlosint)-[~]